 The Hunt Intensifies

-Before the discovery of the Dead Sea Scrolls, the world had pitifully few references about the ancient Essene sect.
-The longest – a five page description by historian of antiquity Josephus Flavius – pictures a white clothed, celibate, wealth-sharing brotherhood, dedicated to God’s Law, practicing healing and prophecy.
+Before the discovery of the Dead Sea Scrolls, the world had pitifully few references to the ancient Essene sect.
+The longest – a five-page description by historian of antiquity Josephus Flavius – pictures a white-clothed, celibate, wealth-sharing brotherhood, dedicated to God’s Law, practicing healing and prophecy.
 Josephus even details the long process of acceptance into the ranks of the sect, details that mirror the words of the scroll itself.

 Echoing through the passages of time, these words resonated in the ears of French Catholic priest, Father Roland De Vaux.
 A monk of the Dominican monastic order (and one of Palestine’s most respected archaeologists), De Vaux was a leading scholar at the Ecole Biblique – the same French School of Biblical Archaeology that had dismissed Mar Samuel’s scrolls as fakes only months before.

 A digging frenzy developed, with a whole series of excavations taking place.
-Bedouins, chasing the thrill of the hunt and the lure of a reward, worked close to experienced archaeologists.
+Bedouins, chasing the thrill of the hunt and the lure of a reward, worked closely with experienced archaeologists.
 A healthy air of competition emerged between them.
-You’d have expected the archaeologists to have the strongest sense of where to look but the local knowledge and intuition lead to the Bedouins making the majority of discoveries.
+You’d have expected the archaeologists to have the strongest sense of where to look but the local knowledge and intuition led to the Bedouins making the majority of discoveries.